DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/01-07 Meeting Notes.md

 ## Art Style
 - We are leaning heavily into the more comic book aesthetic for the game.
-- To do this, we are implementing 2D effects in a lot of places to spice up the game visually.
+- To do this, we are implementing 2D effects / animations in a lot of places to spice up the game visually.
 - Also, we are working on using lines in the textures of models to create this effect.

 ## Animations